 The Le Creuset wok will hold good even heat.
 It won’t move around on your induction cooktop.
 It is a pleasure to look at and is a quality wok that will last a lifetime and beyond.
 If you can afford the investment, the Le Creuset wok should bring you enjoyment in your kitchen.

 The non-stick surface is patented ceramic titanium and is tough enough to allow you to use metal utensils.
-The non-stick surface allows you to cook and sear at high temperatures which most non-stick surfaces usually won’t let you achieve.
+The non-stick surface allows you to cook and sear at high temperatures.
+Most non-stick surfaces usually won’t let you do this.

 The pan is constructed in 5 layers from a stainless steel outer and an aluminium core with the special non-stick coating on the inner surface.
 This multilayer construction provides rapid and even heat distribution.
 The wok is oven safe and can even be used under a broiler.